 The good thing about Woodgrove Halloween is that there are many teenagers here to join in the fun.
 Here is a group of them, cheekily and cheerfully calling out that they were for sale… They were such great sports when I asked if I could snap a photo of them to put on my blog.

 Then, there are those who really got into the spirit of Halloween.
-These two girl had on some serious make up!
+These two girls had on some serious makeup!
 I was amazed!

 When we were in Tokyo recently, I was hoping to see some Japanese teens dressed in Harajuku style.
 Sadly, I only found a group of them.
 So when I saw these students, I could not resist asking them for a photo opt.
 And they were very kind to oblige.
 Who says teenagers are scary?